Krishna Janmashtami: Kashmir

-Janamashtami is celebrated as Zaram Satam (Janam Saptami) by the native Kashmiri Pandits of Kashmir.
-The festival is associated with observing a Vrat whole day and visiting Thokur Kuth (Krishna Mandir) at midnight.
-At Night, Puja is performed in the temples which includes Abhishek to Krishna Murti & Bhajan singing.
-Phalaahari food items like Gaer or Singhada Lapsi (made from waterchestnut flour), fruits, dried fruits are consumed on this day.
+Janmashtami is celebrated as Zaram Satam (Janam Saptami) by the native Kashmiri Pandits of Kashmir.
+The festival is associated with observing a vrat the whole day and visiting the Thokur Kuth (Krishna Mandir) at midnight.
+At night, puja is performed in the temples which includes performing abhishek (ritual bath) to the murti of Krishna, and singing bhajans (devotional songs).
+Food items appropriate for fasting, such as gaer or singhada lapsi (made from waterchestnut flour), fruits, and dried fruits are consumed on this day.

 Maharashtra

-Janmashtami (popularly known as "Gokulashtami" as in Maharashtra) is celebrated in cities such as Mumbai, Latur, Nagpur and Pune.
-Dahi Handi is celebrated every August/September, the day after Krishna Janmashtami.
-Here, people break the Dahi Handi which is a part of this festival.
-The term Dahi Handi literally means "earthen pot of yogurt".
-The festival gets this popular regional name from the legend of baby Krishna.
-According to it, he would seek and steal milk products such as yogurt and butter and people would hide their supplies high up out of the baby's reach.
-Krishna would try all sorts of creative ideas in his pursuit, such as making human pyramids with his friends to break these high hanging pots.
-This story is the theme of numerous reliefs on Hindu temples across India, as well as literature and dance-drama repertoire, symbolizing the joyful innocence of children, that love and life's play is the manifestation of god.
+Janmashtami (popularly known as "Dahi Handii" in Maharashtra) is celebrated in cities such as Mumbai, Latur, Nagpur and Pune.
+It is a celebration of joy and facilitator of social oneness.
+Dahi Handi is an enactment of how Krishna, during his childhood, would steal butter.
+This story is the theme of numerous reliefs on temples across India, as well as literature and dance-drama repertoire, symbolizing the joyful innocence of children, that love and life's play is the manifestation of god.